Amazon Web Services

 andS3ObjectRead

-permissions. - If your bucket uses a prefix, make the following additional updates to the policy:
+permissions. - If your bucket uses a prefix, then make the following updates to the policy:

 - For the